w3f/polkadot-wiki/docs/general/dev-heroes.md

 - Resources and support to boost the growth and evolution of developers.
 - Chance to showcase and enhance skills.
 - Establish yourself as a valued contributor to the Polkadot ecosystem and pull someone else up on stage at the same time.
+Each one, teach one!

 ## Rookies and Heroes

+A rookie is a beginner or first-timer developer.
+Someone who has previous experience in programming, but does not necessarily know about the Polkadot technology.
+Rookies will need to learn about the Polkadot protocol, the Polkadot technology stack, Rust and Substrate, etc. so that they will be able to deliver the tasks required to be a Hero.

 A rookie becomes a hero by continuously advocating for the technology used in the Polkadot ecosystem as well as spreading awareness and educating a broader audience about the technology.

-The technology includes but is not limited to independent Substrate chains and ink! development, and Polkadot-related tooling.
+The technology includes but is not limited to independent [Substrate](./glossary.md#substrate) chains and [ink! development](../build/build-smart-contracts.md#ink), and Polkadot-related tooling.

 Depending on what you enjoy doing, you can become a hero by doing some of the following things: